brinleyostler/data-science-blog/_posts/2024-11-10-post-three.md

 Are audiobooks and ebooks rated similarly at the same rankings?

-With this question, I took each ebook's rating at rank 1, then rank 2, all through rank 240 and subtracted each audiobook's rating at rank 1, then rank 2, through rank 240.
+With this question, I took each ebook's rating at rank 1, rank 2, through rank 240 and subtracted each audiobook's rating at rank 1, then rank 2, through rank 240 and took the absolute value.
 The plot below shows these differences.

 <figure>
     <img src="{{site.url}}/{{site.baseurl}}/assets/img/rating-diff-plot.png" alt="">